rnemeth90/rnemeth90.github.io/content/projects/2025-05-12-on-demand-lab-environments.md

     - self-service
 ---

-A natural follow-on to the release-process work: enabling team members to spin up on-demand lab environments running a full application stack, on a self-service basis, rather than requesting one from an infra team and waiting.
+Let people spin up lab environments on-demand, self-service, instead of having to ask an infra team and wait around.

-The goal was to streamline testing, experimentation, and onboarding by making environment provisioning automated and self-service.
-New team members (or anyone needing an isolated environment to test a change or reproduce an issue) could provision what they needed without waiting on a manual hand-off, which both reduced friction for the requester and cut down on the recurring "please build me an environment" ticket load for the team that used to handle it manually.
+It streamlines testing, experimentation, and onboarding - a new team member can provision a full application stack without waiting on manual provisioning, which removes friction on both ends: the people don't have to wait, and the infra team doesn't have to handle the recurring "can you build me an environment" requests.

-This is a good example of a project whose value is mostly about removing friction from other people's day-to-day work rather than about the underlying technology being novel.
+It's one of those projects where most of the value is just removing friction from people's work, not novel technology.